 In addition to liabilities, the statement of net position includes a separate section for deferred inflows of resources.
-Deferred Inflows of resources represent an acquisition of net position/assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
+Deferred Inflows of resources represent an acquisition of net assets that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
 The Transportation Authority has two items that quality for reporting in this category.
 Unavailable revenue is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from a note receivable and leases.
+The governmental funds report unavailable revenues from leases.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
 In the government-wide financial statements the Transportation Authority reports deferred amounts related to leases.

-J. Leases
+K. Leases